 Overall, Sven keeps a pretty low profile to protect his privacy.
 But the Danish fisherman in this painting is rumored to bear an uncanny resemblance to the the elusive editor 😉

 This website is all about providing you with useful privacy and security information.

-If you have any tips, feedback, or general suggestions, please use the contact page to get in touch.
+If you have any tips, feedback, or general suggestions, please use the Secure Communication Center to get in touch.
 All feedback is appreciated because it helps keep the site focused on topics most important to you.